Aki78/AirportHeistGroup3MetropoliaProject/README.md

 [Back to top](#airport-heist)

 ### Project Diagram
-This diagram shoes how our different python files interact with each other to make our game work.
+This diagram shoes how our different python files interact with each other.
+In the future will create our user interface through javascript.

 <p align="center">
     <img src="./project_diagram.png">